SamanKhalife/linux-Tutorial/Lpic 2/LPIC-2 Exam 202 Objectives.md

 PermitRootLogin, PubKeyAuthentication, AllowUsers, PasswordAuthentication, Protocol

-212.4 Security tasks (weight: 3)
+### 212.4 Security tasks

-Weight	3
+#### Weight	3

-Description	Candidates should be able to receive security alerts from various sources, install, configure and run intrusion detection systems and apply security patches and bugfixes.
+#### Description	Candidates should be able to receive security alerts from various sources, install, configure and run intrusion detection systems and apply security patches and bugfixes.

 Key Knowledge Areas:

 Tools and utilities to scan and test ports on a server